HappyButter/Photo-organizer/doc/DOC.md

    * functions loading and saving an image
    * functions searching through existing directory and file structure, finding and cloning the proper directories
    * functions converting the format and size of an image

    #### Choice of programming tools: ####
-   We used wxWidgets library to create application's interface, because of already having expierience with the library and wxFormBuilder to build the interface.<br>
+   We used wxWidgets library to create application's interface, because we already had expierience with the library and wxFormBuilder.<br>
    For image manipulation an conversion we used FreeImage library, since it provided necessary functionality and developer friendly, extensive documentation.

 ---